 But not showing up when it matters – your friend’s going through a divorce, your Bubbie’s in the hospital, your boyfriend got let go – that’s not commitment.
 That’s being an @$$hole.

-Now, there are arguments that you need to be an@$$hole to get ahead.
+Now, there are arguments that you need to be [email protected]$$hole to get ahead.
 And they’re not *entirely* wrong.
-There are a million IRL examples of@$$holes who succeed (like crowd favorite Steve Jobs).
-And even more examples in movies and TV (Marty Kaan, Jordan Belfort, Gordon Gekko…)
+There are a million IRL examples [email protected]$$holes who succeed (like crowd favorite Steve Jobs).
+And even more examples in movies and TV (Marty Kaan, Jordan Belfort, Gordon Gekko, to name a few).